emmali808/BESTMVQA/README.md

 [Paper]

-This is the repository for the ASMVQA, a unified assistant system for users to conveniently perform diverse medical practice.
+This is the repository for the BESTMVQA, a unified assistant system for users to conveniently perform diverse medical practice.
 The demonstration video of our system can be found at https://youtu.be/QkEeFlu1x4A.
 The repository contains:

 - Overview
 - Med-VQA Data for Pre-training and Fine-tuning